kubestash/docs/docs/addons/elasticsearch/logical/index.md

 Now, we need to create a `RestoreSession` CR pointing to targeted `Elasticsearch` database.

-Below, is the contents of YAML file of the `RestoreSession` object that we are going to create to restore backed up data into the newly created database provisioned by Elasticsearch object named `restored-elasticsearch`.
+Below, is the contents of YAML file of the RestoreSession object,

 ```yaml
 apiVersion: core.kubestash.com/v1alpha1